-I am an immigrant, a transplant from Philippines circa ago.
-Most, if not all, of the Filipino people of my age that I know of and am close with, who live in the UK are nurses or health care workers.
-This includes my best friend of 23 years, and many childhood friends.
+I am an immigrant, a transplant from the Philippines circa 13 years ago.
+Most, if not all, Filipino people of my age that I know of and am close with who live in the UK are nurses or health care workers.
+This includes my best friend of 23 years and many childhood friends.
 Most of my Filipino clients are nurses too.

 It has been widely reported that there is a gap in the healthcare workers (HCW) supply of Personal Protective Equipment during the COVID-19 pandemic fight.
-One news article noted “repetition of use of PPE” by HCWs, another reported supply levels as “critically low”.
+One news article noted “repetition of PPE” by HCWs, another reported supply levels as “critically low”.

 The Guardian asked last weekend raised this query: “Was the UK as prepared as it should have been for coronavirus, including holding the appropriate levels of the right PPE equipment?”.
-The article then acknowledges the need for a practical debate rather than an .
+The article then acknowledges the need for a practical debate rather than an academic one.
 It then made a conjecture that logistics is the problem.

 Was the UK stockpile of PPE kept at a level with sufficient consideration as to the “Section 8 effect” during an apocalyptic supply market?

-- Full occupational sick pay paid from day 1 for all our members, with no detriment, regardless of where they work.
+Full occupational sick pay paid from day 1 for all our members, with no detriment, regardless of where they work.

-- Clarity on the measures taken to protect pregnant and vulnerable nursing staff.
+Clarity on the measures taken to protect pregnant and vulnerable nursing staff.

-- Stringent measures in place to ensure the health, safety and wellbeing of staff by addressing fatigue, hydration and issues of abuse towards staff.”
+Stringent measures in place to ensure the health, safety and wellbeing of staff by addressing fatigue, hydration and issues of abuse towards staff.”

 However, there is a far pressing issue than a titillating legal conundrum.